eth-cscs/alps-uenv/docs/uenv-linaro-forge.md

 #### Linaro MAP

 Linaro MAP can be used to profile an application either by the GUI or by the CLI.
 In the first case the user can set the profiling configuration using the GUI and then see the results.
-In the latter, the user can use the MAP executable to launch the application they want to profile which will generate an output report file that can then be opened from the GUI.
+In the latter, the user can use the MAP executable to launch the application they want to profile which will generate a report file that can then be opened from the GUI.

 ##### Profile application

-We'll focus here on the profiling using the CLI but the same configurations apply in the other case.
+We'll focus here on the profiling using the CLI but the same configuration applies in the other case as well.

 To debug an MPI application on Alps the following script is necessary: